devRMA/python-stopwatch2/README.md

-# Python Stopwatch 2 Documentation
+# Python Stopwatch 2 Site

-You can find the documentation [here](https://stopwatch2-docs.vercel.app/).
+You can find the site [here](https://stopwatch2.vercel.app/).